Golshifteh Farahani: Non-film work

 Farahani is involved in environmental causes, and is an advocate for the eradication of tuberculosis in Iran.

 In Iran, she was a member of Kooch Neshin (Nomads), a band that won the 2nd Tehran Avenue underground rock competition.
 Since leaving Iran, she has teamed up with another exiled Iranian musician, Mohsen Namjoo; their album Oy was released in October 2009.

 In December 2014, she took 6th place in the annual Independent Critics Beauty List of 2014.

-Since moving to Paris, she has worked with directors Roland Joffé, Huner Saleem and Marjane Satrapi, among others, and was a member of the international jury at the 63rd Locarno Film Festival.

 Farahani, who has been exiled from Iran since 2008 for refusing to wear a hijab while acting in international films, has publicly supported the Mahsa Amini protests.
 On 28 October 2022, British rock band Coldplay invited Farahani to perform with them a cover of Shervin Hajipour's Baraye, which has been described as "the anthem" of the protests, at the band's concert at the River Plate Stadium in Buenos Aires.
 The concert was broadcast live to over 3,500 theatres worldwide in more than 70 countries as part of a two-night-only live-event cinema special during the Latin America leg of the band's Music of the Spheres World Tour.

 Controversy

 After Farahani's appearance in the U.S. film Body of Lies, it was reported that Iranian government authorities had prevented her from leaving Iran.
-However, this was denied by her colleagues, and she appeared at the movie's American premiere.
+This was denied by her colleagues, and she appeared at the movie's American premiere.
 Her last film performance in Iran was in About Elly directed by Asghar Farhadi.

 In January 2012, it was reported that Farahani would not be welcome in her native Iran after posing nude in the French magazine Madame Figaro.
 According to Britain's Daily Telegraph, Iranian government officials told her, "Iran does not need actors or artists like you.
 You may offer your artistic services somewhere else."
 A picture from the shoot on her Facebook page initiated a lively debate about her behavior.
 She also appeared topless in a short black-and-white film by Jean-Baptiste Mondino called Corps et Âmes (Bodies and Souls).
 She also posed for fully nude photographs taken by Paolo Roversi for an Égoïste cover and editorial.

+Personal life

+In 2003, Farahani married Amin Mahdavi, the brother of interior designer India Mahdavi, and from whom she later separated.
+She was also in a relationship with French actor Louis Garrel, who directed and co-starred with her in Two Friends (2015).
+In a September 2015 interview published in Grazia, Farahani revealed that she had married Christos Dorje Walker, an Australian, five months earlier.
+As of May 2018, she was in a relationship with a "German hippie" who she met in the Nevada desert at the Burning Man festival.

+In November 2017, after living in Paris for eight years, she moved to Ibiza, splitting her time between there and Porto, Portugal.
+She had previously indicated her intent to leave France, explaining that she was severely impacted by the bureaucracy and banking system.